Urinary Tract Infection Panel near me in Noida

 Uric Acid

-A Uric Acid test determines the level of uric acid in your body.
+The Uric acid test measures the levels of uric acid in the blood.
 Uric acid is a nitrogenous compound produced by the metabolic breakdown of purine.
-Purines are present as nitrogenous bases in the DNA and are also found in food like red meat and seafood.
+Purines are nitrogenous bases in DNA forming parts of the structural framework of the cells.
+Breakdown of purines occurs when cells become old and die, forming uric acid.
+Uric acid is also formed from the metabolic breakdown of some types of food like red meat, seafood, beans, etc.

 Know more about Uric Acid